TraitForge/GitBook/GamePlay/Aging.md

 Every Entity ages by blocktime from their mint date, at a speed proportional to their Performance Factor (determined by entropy).
 The fastest should mature fully after 30 days, with the slowest taking almost 2 years.
 Full maturity simply means their Nuke Factor is computed to be the maximum of 50%.
-Mature Entities would be extremely lucrative to forge or nuke, as they would be able to claim 50% of the Nuke Fund.
+Mature Entities would be extremely lucrative to forge with or nuke, as they would be able to claim 50% of the Nuke Fund.

 ## Code and Functions